YDIN/branding/docs/education.md

 Same way like companies, pretty much every major school in the world is listed in LinkedIn, so pick up from the list instead of writing something on your own **to get your profile connected to that school.**

-Earlier years of LinkedIn, the database of schools were smaller, and as a result, many people had to write their own university names manually.
+Earlier years of LinkedIn, the database of schools was smaller, and as a result, many people had to write their own university names manually.
 If you're one of them, go check again, now most probably your school is already listed!

 ## 8.2.
 Have Degree, Field of study, Grades, From/To Years in detail

-Sounds pretty basic, but still many people end up failing in such basic information.
+Sounds pretty basic, but still many people end up failing in such a basic information.
 You really graduated from a school, but can't come up with details..?

 LinkedIn gives only free-text fields, so make sure you fill in: